Oh, Those Naughty Ladies - My Favorite Female Disney Cartoon Villains

 Sorry men, but let's be realistic here.
 When it comes to the sheer wicked duplicity that goes with creating mayhem and all sorts of nastiness, the ladies have it, hands down...and no cute remarks from the peanut gallery, thank you.

-The fair sex is amply represented here by Susan Sarandon, a very classy lady, and, my goodness, doesn't she make an amazing bad girl?
-Her more earthy charms are well-displayed.
-Unfortunately, her magical charms are somewhat handicapped by the ineptitude of her (male) hench-twit...but she does make a lovely, campy spectacle striding down the neon-lit streets of New York in search of the enchanted Ella.
+The fair sex is amply represented here by Tilda Swinton, a very classy lady, and, my goodness, doesn't she make an amazing bad girl?
+And, Susan Sarandon's earthly charms were certainly well-displayed in "Enchanted."
+Unfortunately, her magical charms are somewhat handicapped by the ineptitude of her (male) hench-twit...but she did make a lovely, campy spectacle striding down the neon-lit streets of New York in search of the enchanted Ella.

 For absolute, awe-inspiring evil, though, few can top the White Witch from the Narnia Chronicles.
 She is truly a study in B.A.D.